hello-robot/stretch_tutorials/README.md

 9. [Voice Teleoperation of Base](example_9.md) - Use speech to teleoperate the mobile base.
 10. [Tf2 Broadcaster and Listener](example_10.md) - Create a tf2 broadcaster and listener.
 11. [PointCloud Transformation](example_11.md) - Convert PointCloud2 data to a PointCloud and transform to a different frame.
+12. [ArUco Tag Locator](example_12.md) - Actuate the head to locate a requested ArUco marker tag and return a transform.